 - 4. I understand that, in view of the risk to the NI block, you wish to propose that the draft regulations are laid and the motion tabled at the earliest possible juncture, without prior consideration and approval by the ETI Committee.
-Informal advice from OFMdFM officials is that this is feasible, but highly unusual.
-This action!t is, of course, likely to attract strong criticism from the Committee.
-I must also point out that, in seeking to reduce one risk (i.e. of increased overspending) by shortening the timescale for legislation, another risk will be increased; i.e. the risk of legal challenge to the shortened period of public notice of closure. - Assuming prompt Executive approval, the shortest feasible timescale would involve consideration by the Business Committee next Tuesday (9 February), with a proposal to schedule the debate for Monday 15 February.
+This action is, of course, likely to attract strong criticism from the Committee.
+I must also point out that, in seeking to reduce one risk (i.e. of increased overspending) by shortening the timescale for legislation, another risk will be increased; i.e. the risk of legal challenge to the shortened period of public notice of closure. - 5.
+Assuming prompt Executive approval, the shortest feasible timescale would involve consideration by the Business Committee next Tuesday (9 February), with a proposal to schedule the debate for Monday 15 February.
 The scheme would close on 16 February (with less than 2 weeks public notice).